System analysis: Characterization of systems

 There are many methods of analysis developed specifically for linear time-invariant (LTI) deterministic systems.
 Unfortunately, in the case of analog systems, none of these properties are ever perfectly achieved.
 Linearity implies that operation of a system can be scaled to arbitrarily large magnitudes, which is not possible.
-Time-invariance is violated by aging effects that can change the outputs of analog systems over time (usually years or even decades).
+By definition of time-invariance, it is violated by aging effects that can change the outputs of analog systems over time (usually years or even decades).
 Thermal noise and other random phenomena ensure that the operation of any analog system will have some degree of stochastic behavior.
 Despite these limitations, however, it is usually reasonable to assume that deviations from these ideals will be small.

 LTI systems

 As mentioned above, there are many methods of analysis developed specifically for Linear time-invariant systems (LTI systems).
 This is due to their simplicity of specification.
 An LTI system is completely specified by its transfer function (which is a rational function for digital and lumped analog LTI systems).
 Alternatively, we can think of an LTI system being completely specified by its frequency response.
 A third way to specify an LTI system is by its characteristic linear differential equation (for analog systems) or linear difference equation (for digital systems).
 Which description is most useful depends on the application.

 The distinction between lumped and distributed LTI systems is important.
 A lumped LTI system is specified by a finite number of parameters, be it the zeros and poles of its transfer function, or the coefficients of its differential equation, whereas specification of a distributed LTI system requires a complete function, or partial differential equations.